Garin of Montaigu: The Fifth Crusade

 The first wave of troops of the Fifth Crusade, due to the efforts of pope Innocent III, arrived at Acre in the late summer of 1217.
-Leopold VI of Austria, Hugh I of Cyprus, and Andrew II of Hungary, were brought to Cyprus by Montaigu at the request of the pope.
+Leopold VI of Austria, Hugh I of Cyprus, and Andrew II of Hungary, were brought to Cyprus by Garin at the request of the pope.
 The king of Jerusalem, John of Brienne, gathered them all together in the presence of the three grand masters of the military orders for a council of war and to determine the course of action to be taken.
 They attacked the fortress of Mount Tabor, which had to be abandoned, and laid siege to Sidon, which they half-finished.
 These were the only two actions taken from November to December 1217.
 The Crusaders returned to Acre and the king of Hungary, giving in to discouragement, returned to Hungary in January 1218.

 The arrival of new pilgrims from Friesland and the north of Germany revived the Crusade.
 Before the winter of 1218, with the help of the Hospitallers, they re-established the fortifications of Caesarea and, with the Templars, the Château Pèlerin.
 But this was not enough to keep everyone busy, and an expedition to Egypt was decided.
 The Crusaders, the Latin patriarch of Jerusalem, the prelates of the Holy Land, and the grand masters, were all under the orders of the king of Jerusalem.
 They embarked at Acre in May to present themselves before Damietta, which they invested in June 1218.
 During a skirmish against the sultan's camp at Fariskur on 22 August 1219, the Marshal of the Hospitaller, Aymar de Lairon, fell with thirty two of his companions.
 The city of Damietta was taken in November 1219 and finally the castle of Damietta in January 1220.
 Placed in a critical position, they negotiated with the Muslims on 30 August 1221 the evacuation of Damietta and the return to Acre.
 Thus the Fifth Crusade ended in failure.

-It is important to note the generosity that Andrew II of Hungary showed to the Hospitallers.
+Andrew II of Hungary was generous to the Hospitallers.
 He gave the revenues of the tollgate of Bobeth in Sopron, a piece of land between Drave and Csurgó, an annual rent of 500 silver marcs on the saltworks of Szalacs plus another 100 marcs of rent for the Krak des Chevaliers and another 100 marcs for Margat.